zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Complete demise.

 [APZ 148.2] (#apz148 .2) {#apz148 .2 .ref .apz} "Fish net in Saliva
-As if broken,” the grate says the thread to the net.
+As if broken," the grate says the thread to the net.
 'Saliila' Waterproof says.
 'Ambuthuri 'tells the fish.
 Break the net, dwelt and dwell.
 Holds, exists, controls, relies on postures.
-The epidermis itself craving, The two nets of the sight net are laid out (Motherhood is the “grate”) (2-6) 1 (ii) (iii) should be applied in Niddeesah.)
+The epidermis itself craving, The two nets of the sight net are laid out (Motherhood is the "grate") (2-6) 1 (ii) (iii) should be applied in Niddeesah.)
 The cravings of the Buddha on that soil Network is Conscious, Optics Network is Consolated, Tershana Network is Conscious Since the optical network is conjugated, the Buddha in the image is not in the sound